dps923/winter2017/assignments/a3-layout-fun.md

 #### Show / prove that your app works
 Final testing of your app must be on a device.
 Then, take a screenshot.

+Screenshots can be taken:
+- on the device itself
+- using the Xcode Devices window (on the Window menu), you can use the "take screenshot" button, and it will be stored on the desktop.
+- in the Simulator, File>Screenshot, it will store the file on the desktop

-You can do this on the device itself, and then submit it with your project.
+Submit it with your project.
 Put it in the project folder, before doing the zip task.

-Alternatively, using the Xcode Devices window (on the Window menu), you can use the "take screenshot" button, and it will be stored on the desktop.
-Again, put it in the project folder, before doing the zip task.
+Please include a screenshot of:

+1. tab 1 portrait and landscape showing the layout changing (2 screenshots)
+1. tab 2 portrait
+1. tab 3 portrait
+1. tab 4 portrait

 <br>

 ### Submitting your work